 Health Matters: Summer and Sun Safety

-Bring on the succulent strawberries and the juicy watermelon – it’s time to celebrate summertime.
+With succulent strawberries and juicy watermelon, the simplicities of summer are worth celebrating.
 But with every fresh taste and splash fight in the pool comes a few safety considerations as well.

-Avera enjoys the celebration of this hot and happy season, but today I’m hoping to share some insights from our health care experts, tips on avoiding some of the “summer bummers” that can come when we’re on the way to the lake, off to see the country on vacation or just relaxing with some grilled asparagus and salmon on the backyard grill.
+Avera’s health care experts share tips on avoiding some of the “summer bummers” that can come when we’re on the way to the lake, off to see the country on vacation, or just relaxing with some grilled asparagus and salmon on the backyard grill.

-Enjoy those rays safely: When the clouds part and we have the chance, there’s nothing better than a day out in the sun.
-But remember to always use sunscreen that offers at least a 15 sun protection factor or SPF.
+When the clouds part and we have the chance, there’s nothing better than a day out in the sun.
+But remember to always use sunscreen that offers 30+ SPF.
 Use a higher SPF if you’re susceptible to sunburns and for younger children.
 Hats, sunglasses and long sleeves can all help to reduce the chances of a burn.
 Repeated burns and overexposure can increase the risk of skin cancer — so protect your family and yourself.
-Don’t forget the sun’s rays are always strongest from 10 a.m. – 3 p.m.
+Don’t forget the sun’s rays are always strongest from 10 a.m. to 3 p.m.

-Hot enough for you?
 Drink plenty of water all summer long to avoid any headaches or dizziness that indicate dehydration.
 Plan those big yard projects for morning or evening to avoid the hottest parts of the day.
 Keep drinking water, not just when you feel thirsty.
-Dehydration is the first step toward more serious heat issues like exhaustion — that’s when your body cannot sweat enough to cool you down — or heat stroke, which is an emergency situation!
+Dehydration is the first step toward more serious heat issues like exhaustion — that’s when your body cannot sweat enough to cool you down — or heat stroke, which is an emergency.
 If you or someone you’re with has hot, red skin and seems dry — get them cooled off and call for help.
 The best way to avoid any heat issues is simple: drink more water, then drink some more.

-Summer’s among my favorite seasons – and it’s a beloved time of year for all of us who make it through winter’s challenges.
-So make your summer safe, smart and successful just by following a few of these simple reminders.
-Then go out there and have a blast!
+Summer is a beloved time of year, so make your summer safe, smart and successful just by following a few of these simple reminders.